-The Field Investigations and Response (FIR) team travels from coast to coast responding to animal cruelty and natural disasters.
-FIR’s primary goal is to rescue animals from crisis situations and provide ongoing daily care and medical support.
-In addition, the FIR team provides training to other animal welfare organizations, law enforcement, and emergency management agencies.
-Areas of expertise include: animal cruelty, blood sports, disaster preparedness and response, large-scale operations, emergency sheltering and medical, planning and operations, transport, responder management and animal placement.
+The National Field Response (NFR) team travels from coast to coast responding to animal cruelty and natural disasters.
+NFR’s primary goal is to rescue animals from crisis situations and provide ongoing daily care and medical support.
+In addition, the NFR team provides training to other animal welfare organizations, law enforcement, and emergency management agencies.
+Areas of expertise include: disaster preparedness and response, large-scale operations, planning and operations, transport, responder management and animal placement.

 The Government Relations department leads legislative and regulatory initiatives across the country at the state, federal and local level to create stronger legal protections for animals.
 The Department provides policy expertise, identifies needed legal reforms, works collaboratively with Legal Advocacy to craft language and amendments, works in partnership with other nonprofit groups aligned with ASPCA policy objectives and lobbies legislators for passage of key measures.
 The Department also monitors legislation across the country and builds support for ASPCA priorities by crafting opinion pieces, testimony, and action alerts and conducting media interviews that develop the narrative for reform.
 The team is comprised of Federal Affairs experts based out of Capitol Hill, State Affairs professionals embedded in priority states and covering New York City, Los Angeles County and Miami-Dade County, and Legislative Engagement, a critical support team that activates and engages thousands of volunteers across the nation to support the passage of priority legislation and regulatory reforms on all levels.
 Legislative Engagement also spearheads strategic ballot campaign work for key issues at the local and state level, cultivating strong volunteer bases and supporting community-based advocacy for animals.